DominicJones/snippets/autodiff_ccm.md

 3. Define the pressure drop report
 4. Select the adjoint models and create a cost function associated to the report
 5. Create a scalar parameter sensitivity and assocate it to the mean velocity
+6. Run the primal then run the adjoint
+7. Tabulate the sensitivity

 ## Differentiating the code